wasmerio/wasmer/docs/snapshots.md

 Triggered when the process reads stdin for the first time

+## On Environ

+Triggered when the process reads an environment variable for the first time

 ## On Timer

 Triggered periodically based on a timer (default 10 seconds) which can be specified using the `snapshot-timer` option